pongib/365DaysOfLearning/README.md

 * Its overall concept.

 **Thoughts**: It part of my work but I never do it before.
 I think it very fine grain and very code heavy.

+## Day 60: Feb 29, 2020

+**TIL**: Plan for learn python Here is my path.
+* Start with Certified Entry-Level Python Programmer Certification in Linux Academy.
+* Then take Introduction to Python Development and Programming Use Cases with Python both can be skip basic concept.
+* Go to Datacamp and take python-programmer on career-tracks.
+I will learn about Python develop and fundamental on Linux Academy and data relate on Datacamp such as pandas, numpy, mathplot.

+**Thoughts**: This will take me a couple week to do and it will be fun with this language.
+My goal is to use this language as primary language and fluent it as much as I can.